On the trajectory of an individual chosen according to supercritical Gibbs measure in the branching random walk: Introduction

+Let $\beta > 1$, we write $W_{n,\beta} = \sum_{|z| = n} e^{-\beta V(z)}$.
+Madaule~\cite{Mad11} proved the convergence in finite-dimensional distributions of $\left(n^{3\beta/2}W_{n,\beta}, \beta >1\right)$.
+This result in particular implies the convergence in law of the extremal process of the branching random walk toward a proper limiting point process, which is a randomly shifted decorated Poisson point process with exponential intensity.

-In this article, we consider a probability measure on the $n^\mathrm{th}$ generation of the branching random walk, defined on the set $\{W_{n,\beta}>0\}$ by
+In this article, we consider a probability measure on the $n^\mathrm{th}$ generation of the branching random walk, defined on the set $\{W_{n,\beta}>0\} = \{ \{|z|=n\} \neq \emptyset\}$ by

-which is called the Gibbs measure in the literature.
-We prove that conditionally on the survival $S$, the trajectory followed by an individual chosen according to $\nu_{n,\beta}$ converges, when suitably rescaled, to a Brownian excursion.
+which is often called the \emph{Gibbs measure} in the literature.
+We prove that on the survival event $S$ of the branching random walk, the trajectory followed by an individual chosen according to $\nu_{n,\beta}$ converges, when suitably rescaled, to a Brownian excursion.
 For a given individual $z \in \T$ such that $|z| \leq n$, we define